 Dr. Allen had a strategic vision when he assumed the presidency.
 His vision was helped because he grew up in Delaware and also served as the institution’s provost for two years before accepting the presidency.
 As he assumed the presidency, he contemplated the vision as well as what is right around the institution that can be amplified.
 Delaware State’s close proximity and regular collaboration with Wesley made this merger/acquisition make sense.
 Early reports indicate that stakeholders are seeing this effort favorably.

-Communications are critical.
+Clear and consistent communication from leadership during a merger process is critical.
 The two institutions’ presidents are trying to answer questions in a uniform fashion.
-Both presidents meet regularly and coordinate communications, including the announcement of the merger/acquisition through a press release and press conference.
+Both presidents meet regularly and coordinate communications, including the announcement of the merger and acquisition through a press release and press conference.
 They tried to articulate messages that would help individuals—students, faculty, staff, and alumni—on both sides understand what this partnership would offer.

 The next step is “standing and delivering in front of these audiences,” Dr. Allen said.
 This will encourage Wesley’s stakeholders to talk about their needs and anxieties and also communicate the opportunities that are being created for both institutions.
 Dr. Allen believes that leaders need to communicate messages multiple times and then follow through on any promises that are made.